kdoore/CS2335-Gitbook/project-1-game-controller.md

     {
         score = 0;  //reset score to 0
         scoreText.text = "Score: " + score;
+        //ordering of next 2 lines of code is important

-        gameActive = true; //this is used in other classes to control gameObjects
+        //set gameActive to true before calling DropObjects() gameActive = true; //this is used in other classes to control gameObjects

         appleTree.DropObjects(); //start objects dropping